 CONDUCTIVE EPOXY FLOORING

-EPF installs conductive epoxy flooring in production, packaging, warehouse and storage areas.
-Our systems are specified for the electronics industry, as well as munitions, explosives areas, hazardous storage and processing areas, and AGV areas.
+EPF installs conductive epoxy flooring in production, packaging, warehouse, storage and agv floor areas.
+Our systems are specified for the electronics industry, as well as munitions, explosives areas, hazardous storage and processing areas, and AGV floor areas.
 Industrial epoxy flooring, specifically seamless epoxy and urethane, can be the right solution for many of these projects.
 EPF provides a turn key, single source solution for your conductive floor needs.
 We provide expert consulting for your project, from A-Z. Since we are are vertically integrated, we can handle everything from design concept to completion.
 A nationwide service network provides localized service in 50 states.

 We have a diverse customer base; from Fortune 500 companies to Department of Defense, and high tech manufacturing firms.
 Materials, installation with our own company crews, and a solid warranty are provided by EPF.
 This is true turn key responsibility.
 No distributors, no middle men.
 EPF tightly controls the quality along every step of the way.

 For over 30 years, EPF has served the industrial flooring market, with cost effective turn key solutions.

 Select your industry:

 The term conductive flooring is also known as static conductive flooring.
 It is sometimes confused with static dissipative.
 In general, conductive flooring should not be considered as a superior resistance range versus static dissipative.
 Both conductive and dissipative flooring are classified as anti static.
 Each is specified for certain industrial applications.